-To assess compliance with paragraphs 116, 117, and 118, the Monitor met with PPB on three separate occasions in July 2024, December 2024, and March 2025 to discuss and review the use and functionality of the EIS system in order to confirm the application of the principles required by this portion of the Settlement Agreement.
-The Monitor also reviewed PPB Directives related to the application of the EIS system, including, primarily, Directive 345.00, to evaluate PPB's implementation of the principles and processes required by this portion of the Settlement Agreement.
+To assess compliance with paragraphs 116, 117, and 118, the Monitor met with PPB on three separate occasions in July 2024, December 2024, and March 2025 to discuss and review the use and functionality of the Employee Information System (EIS) in order to confirm the application of the principles required by this portion of the Settlement Agreement.
+The Monitor also reviewed PPB Directives related to the application of the EIS, including, primarily, Directive 345.00, to evaluate PPB's implementation of the principles and processes required by this portion of the Settlement Agreement.
 The Monitor also reviewed relevant Standard Operating Procedures (SOPs) and the results of analyses conducted by PPB.

-The Monitoring Team's review of PPB's Employee Information System (EIS) confirmed that PPB has developed policies and procedures intended to support the early identification of potentially problematic trends among officers, supervisors, and teams.
+The Monitoring Team's review of PPB's EIS confirmed that PPB has developed policies and procedures intended to support the early identification of potentially problematic trends among officers, supervisors, and teams.
 In accordance with the Settlement Agreement, PPB has implemented mechanisms requiring supervisors and commanders to conduct regular performance reviews of officers, including upon transfer, and to document those reviews in the Performance Data Tracker (PDT).

-The system is structured to support analyses of force activity at both the individual and unit levels, and to trigger case management reviews when an officer uses force in 20 percent of their arrests over a six-month period, or when their use of force exceeds three times the average of their peers on the same shift.
-The Monitoring Team's review confirmed that these structural components are in place, and that the majority of required reviews have been completed in a timely manner.
+The EIS is structured to support analyses of officer behavior/activity (including, but not limited to, the use of force) at both the individual and unit levels, and to trigger case management reviews when that behavior/activity crosses a set of predetermined thresholds.
+The Monitoring Team's review confirmed that, with one notable exception regarding traumatic incidents, structural components such as these were properly in place during the Reporting Period, and the majority of required reviews were completed in a timely manner.
 At the same time, concerns remain as to whether the system is being used to its full potential, particularly with respect to identifying patterns that warrant intervention, ensuring transparency in decision-making, and applying threshold criteria in a consistent and meaningful way.